tuist/tuist/docs/Sources/tuist/tuist.docc/Articles/Tuist Cloud/Users/tuist-cloud.md

 > Tip: To assist organizations in evaluating their return on investment (ROI), we've developed an [**ROI calculator**](https://tuist.io/cloud).
 For instance, consider an organization with approximately 20 developers.
 If their clean builds take 10 minutes and they achieve a 70% cache effectiveness, they could potentially reduce development time by 24,000 hours and recover up to $6.4 million a year.

+#### Selective testing across environments

+Once teams reach a certain scale, they often grapple with optimizing their CI process to maintain quick turnaround times.
+While **testing everything** continually might work for smaller teams, it becomes impractical on a larger scale.
+At this juncture, many teams resort to investing in superior hardware, creating custom tools, complicating their CI pipelines, or worse, accepting slower development cycles.
+But there's a better way.

+**Tuist Cloud utilizes graph knowledge and fingerprinting technology—essential for binary caching—to discern which targets to test based on file modifications.** Not only that, as your tests will also be able to use binary caching, massively reducing the time it takes to both _build_ and _run_ your tests.

 #### Insights

 While optimizing workflows based on our project insights is beneficial, it's crucial to ensure that your project's evolution doesn't lead to regressions, adversely affecting the developer experience.
 While our ultimate goal is to harness AI technologies to offer you a virtual co-pilot, we currently provide foundational insights to enhance your understanding of your project and workflows.
 This allows you to identify optimization opportunities and make data-driven decisions.
 We firmly believe this is data that Xcode ought to supply.
 However, recognizing the clear demand from teams, we're stepping up to deliver it.